Dev-Jain77/CreditSense---Credit-fraud-detection/README.md

   Uses **z-score anomaly analysis** to flag abnormal behavior, reducing fraud by **12%**.

 * **K-Means Segmentation & Dashboard**
-  Clusters customers into tiers (Premium → Basic) with BI-ready visualizations for targeted insights.
+  Clusters customers into tiers (Premium to Basic) with BI-ready visualizations for targeted insights.

 * **Interactive React Dashboard**
   Visualizes portfolio stats, risk tiers, and real-time metrics with a clean and dynamic UI.